ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4630-module/datasheet.md

 When purchasing a RAK4630 module, it is essential to specify the correct core module, RAK4630 H/L, for your region.
 H indicates high-frequency regions, and L indicates low-frequency regions.
 The RAK4630 module supports LoRaWAN bands as outlined in the table below.

 :::tip NOTE
-Detailed information about the RAK4630 BLE and LoRa antenna can be found on the <a href="https://downloads.rakwireless.com/#LoRa/WisBlock/Accessories/" target="_blank">antenna datasheet</a>.
+Detailed information about the RAK4630 BLE and LoRa antenna can be found on the [antenna datasheet](https://downloads.rakwireless.com/#LoRa/WisBlock/Accessories/).
 :::

 | Region        | Frequency (MHz)  | Core Module |